ryanabest/data-structures/final/READMEs/aa.md

 These mile and distance values are passed into the query itself so it only returns the meetings that match the given timeframe in the locations that match the given location constraints, ensuring we're querying the minimum amount of data needed to display only relevant meetings and locations.

-The query returns one row per geolocation with a nested structure containing information about each location within a geolocation, each meeting within that location, and the schedule within each meeting that matches our time and location constraints:
+The query returns one row per geolocation that matches our location constraint with a nested structure containing information about each location within a geolocation, each meeting within that location, and the schedule within each meeting that matches our time constraint:

 ![Sample query JSON response showing the nested data structure][aaJSON]

 [aaJSON]: images/aaJSON.png "Sample query JSON response showing the nested data structure"